 Students can work in Ireland while they study, subject to certain conditions.
 International students holding a valid immigration permission stamp 2 can work up to 40 hours per week only during the months of June, July, August and September, and from 15th December to 15th January inclusive.
 At all other times students holding immigration permission stamp 2 are limited to working up to 20 hours per week.
 The permission to work will end when stamp 2 expires.

-For further queries please contact the Embassy of Ireland in Jakarta:
+For further queries please contact Education in Ireland: